 It is made up of people who have a real desire to see health services improve and have a track record of involvement with health issues.

 Members give a voice to all patients, including vulnerable groups who need most support from the NHS.

 Most board members are involved with a local voluntary organisation, condition support group or their GP Surgery PPG.

 The Patient Board members commit to spending around 50 hours per year including attending meetings and undertaking other work.

-I am the Chair of Trent Meadows Surgery Patient Participation Group.
+I am a member of my Practices’ PPG and I chair the East Staffordshire District PPG Group.
 I believe in patient engagement and understanding.
 I have worked in Social Care and Hospitals for over 40 years.
 I am an expert by experience in Dementia care and am involved in the promotion of Carers health.

 I have been a Foster Carer, working with adolescents.
 This made me interested in teenage health problems and pregnancy.
 I am also knowledgeable about and involved with Armed Forces mental health issues, anticoagulation therapy, undiagnosed heart conditions and learning disabilities.
 I am also a member of the Advisory Group for Healthwatch.